wexi/amforth-shadow/doc/source/TG/recipes/Values.rst

 ======

 The standard VALUE gives access to memory content like a variable does.
-A value differs from a variable that by calling its name the data is on the stack *without* further read operation.
-A variable name leaves an address on the data stack that requires a further read operation to get the data.

-Since a value does not publish the address where it keeps its data it is necessairy to use a separate command to change the data in a
-value: :command:`TO`.
+The difference between these two is that a value gives a actual data whereas a variable leaves the address of the data on the stack.
+The place, where a value stores the data is usually not known.
+There is only one way to change it: use of :command:`TO`.

 .. code-block:: forth